 If you're fit enough then cycle to Cape Town!
-If not, here's what the various airlines are charging to transport your bike to the Cape Town Cycle Tour (a.k.a.
-Cape Argus) 2016 (note that the prices below are for 1-way flights, and you need to double them to get the airfare for a return flight):
+If not, here's what the various airlines are charging to transport your bike to the Cape Town Cycle Tour (previously known as the Cape Argus) 2018 (note that the prices below are for 1-way flights, and you need to double them to get the airfare for a return flight):

 FlySafair : R280